ImTheBiggestBird2/Rush/README.md

-This game is for the TSA video game design competition for 2024-25
+This game is a demo game for USC GAMEMAKERS